Christopher Ziadie: Coaching career

 Following his retirement, Ziadie went into management, being named assistant coach of the Jamaica under-20 team in 1999, having previously been coaching Real Mona.
 He was also head coach at Waterhouse.

 Personal life

 Hailing from a footballing family, Ziadie's father was former Jamaican international Dennis Ziadie.
 His brothers Craig and Nick also represented Jamaica.

 While giving a speech at the Columbia University's athletic awards banquet in 1989, Ziadie caused uproar when he gave a speech offending a number of people.
 His speech was stopped mid-way through by athletic director Al Paul, after numerous people had already left the banquet in protest, and fencer David Mandell had thrown a chair on stage.

 Death

-Chris Ziadie died on 18 September 2022, in the United States at age 55 after a short battle with lung cancer.
+Chris Ziadie died of lung cancer on 18 September 2022, in the United States at age 55 after a short illness.
 He was survived by his son Ryan and his daughter Chelsea.